mobizt/FirebaseClient/README.md

 > [!WARNING]
 > User cannot blame for the authorization token expiration and the Firebase sevices denied by Google.
 The token will be refresh/recreated automatically prior to its expiration period as long as async task (auth task) handler was running in the main loop as mentioned ealier.
 >
+> The `FirebaseApp` event showing the authentication processes that are running behind.
+It does not interrupt your job but preparing and maintain the authorization token to be valid all the time before usage.
+Google will deny the access from the client that sending the request with the expired auth token.
+>
-> The library also provides the option for non-secure usage i.e. using database secret for Realtime database and no authorization token if the security rules are allowed.
+> Anyway, library also provides the option for non-secure usage i.e. using database secret for Realtime database and no authorization token if the security rules are allowed.
 This topic will be mentioned later with `LegacyToken` and `NoAuth` classes usage.
 >
-> You can get started using this library with simple sync functions using non-secure authentication method which is similar to other legacy Firebase library.
+> You can get started using this library with simple [sync functions](https://github.com/mobizt/FirebaseClient/blob/main/examples/RealtimeDatabase/Sync/Get/Get.ino) using [non-secure authentication method](https://github.com/mobizt/FirebaseClient/blob/main/examples/App/AppInitialization/Sync/TokenAuth/LegacyToken/LegacyToken.ino) which is similar to other legacy Firebase library.
 >
 > For async and secure usages, you have to read the documentation thouroughly and follow the library provided examples to get familiar with the library usage.